Cost and Financial Aid

 The Federal Perkins Loan is awarded to students who demonstrate the highest financial need.
 The Perkins Loan is subsidized meaning it is interest free while the student is enrolled at least half-time.
 Interest does not start to accrue until after the grace period (nine months).
 The standard Perkins Loan awarded amount is $1,500 per year and the interest rate is currently fixed at 5 percent.

 - Once you accept your Perkins Loan, the status will be updated to "Pending" until you complete Step 3 below.

 Follow the instructions on your eAward account and complete no later than August 1.

 - Students who do not sign their Perkins Master Promissory Note by August 1 will lose their opportunity to obtain the Perkins Loan for the duration of the academic year.

-Plan to pay your balance, less your reservation deposit, by the due date listed on your online invoice.
+Plan to pay your balance by the due date listed on your online invoice.

 Students may pay their University bills using cash, money orders, personal checks, certified checks, or on Visa, Mastercard, and Discover credit/debit cards with a 2.5 percent convenience fee.
 Payments can be made online using our EZ-Pay system, in person at the Cashiers Office, or by calling 937-766-7830.

 For payment by mail, make checks payable to Cedarville University.
 Include your student ID number on your check to insure proper credit to your account.
 For your own protection, please do not mail cash.
 Send payments by mail to: